-Conformity of production checks, periodical validation and market surveillance shall be used to verify that the processes and decisions made by the OEM are appropriate, particularly for updates which were not notified to the type approval authority.
+Conformity of production checks, periodical validation and market surveillance shall be used to verify that the processes and decisions made by the vehicle manufacturer are appropriate, particularly for updates which were not notified to the type approval authority.

 Post-meeting suggestion to clarify text:

-Conformity of production checks, periodical validation and market surveillance shall be used to verify that the processes and decisions made by the OEM are appropriate, particularly for updates which were not notified to the type approval authority.
+Conformity of production checks, periodical validation and market surveillance shall be used to verify that the processes and decisions made by the vehicle manufacturer are appropriate particularly for instances where the vehicle manufacturer chose not to notify a type approval body about an update.

-Different national entities may require the OEM to perform these processes to enable update of vehicle information according to their national rules.
+Different national entities may require the vehicle manufacturer to perform these processes to enable update of vehicle information according to their national rules.
 Where this happens Contracting Parties are recommended to put procedures in place to enable the sharing of information between national bodies to support the administration of these processes.

-Note on section abovedeletion
+Note on section above: deletion accepted pending clarification on comment.

-Should there be a need to urgently perform an update to address a safety critical issue which needs to occur before a full assessment of the impact on certified systems can be completed, the OEM and any relevant appropriate authority should convene to make a risk based judgement on whether to issue the update according to their national laws and processes.
+Should there be a need to urgently perform an update to address a safety critical issue which needs to occur before a full assessment of the impact on type approved systems can be completed, the vehicle manufacturer and any relevant appropriate authority should convene to make a risk based judgement on whether to issue the update according to their national laws and processes.
 Upon completion of the full assessment, any further actions required shall be implemented.
 The process employed may use existing procedures for similar recall issues.

 Prerequisites